This article was originally written a few years ago, but it has become extremely popular, and gets hundreds of hits a

 How soon should I get my oil changed when the warning message comes on?

 For a Focus, if your car is under the manufacturer’s warranty then I think they allow 1,000 miles on top of the normal service points (but check that with your local agents).
-My lease company allows me the range of 11,500-13,500 to book it in for a service.
+My lease company allows me the range of 11,500-13,500 to book it in for a service [note: service points were every 12,500 miles up to 2018; they are at 10,000 and 20,000 miles on the latest 2018 models].
 Whatever your local agent allows, outside of that might affect your warranty, so I say again: check with them before assuming anything.

 Of course, if the oil change warning message appears before 12,500 miles (or whatever your service points are) then you can safely ignore it (or reset it, as explained above) in the pre-2018 models.
 It isn’t a sensor warning, just a software-based calculated value.
 If the oil warning dashboard light comes on, though, you mustn’t ignore that.